martinfthomsen/rucs2/dev_guidelines.md

     - Click to merge the pull request
     - Confirm the merger
 8. Publish a new release for the new commit to the master branch
-    - Go to the newly merged commit to the master branch
+    - Go to the newly merged commit to the master branch (fx on your local instance)
     - Add tag with a name according to the release using semantic versioning. fx. v1.2.0. (remember to push it to the server if you add the tag locally)
       The first number is the product release
       The second number is the feature release